 Here are some reversals from Vernal Kunz and Jesica Mitchell concerning the disappearance of their child, Deorr Kunz.

 Some of the reversals I put will up in this particular project over time will not necessarily be so obvious.
 Some will most likely not be reversals, but be coincidental only.
 The focus of the project is on what might be included or at least noted in an analysis of a criminal case.
-It is also an exploration of the characteristics of RS, and what may be reasonable and what may not be reasonable.
+It is also an exploration of the characteristics of RS, and what may be reasonable and what may not.

 1. RS: Look in a crevasse